ondrej-kvasnovsky/vaadin-7-on-grails-2/database/lazyinitializationexception.md

 This also makes sense from performance point of view, because we will avoid multiple database calls and the user and account will be loaded together, in single database call.

-Another approach is to have open session in during each request.
+Another approach is to have open session for each request.
 Read the next two articles about Open Session In View to find out how to implement it in your application.